abogoyavlensky/slim/README.md

 ## Overview

-`slim` is a minimal build tool for Clojure projects that emphasizes simplicity and minimal configuration.
+`slim` is a build tool for Clojure projects that emphasizes simplicity and minimal configuration.
 It can help you build uberjar for an application, or build and deploy jar for a library with zero ceremony.
-It's quite opinionated and does not aim to be a general-purpose build tool.
+It's quite opinionated, but has options for quite significant customization.

 ## Features

+- 🔄 **Versatile Building**: Can build applications (uberjar), and build and deploy libraries
 - 🎯 **Minimal Configuration**: Uses `deps.edn` - no additional configuration files needed
+- 🔧 **Sensible Defaults**: Works out of the box with minimal configs for most Clojure projects
 - 📦 **Minimal Dependencies**: Built on top of `tools.build` and `slipset/deps-deploy`
-- 🔧 **Sensible Defaults**: Works out of the box with minimal configs for most Clojure projects

 ## Quick Start: Build App